Skip to main content

 Use a fixed pre-invoice intake and one review step.
 Before drafting, capture client type, client jurisdiction, tax status, and payer path.
 Before sending, validate required fields, invoice language, and supporting evidence against a short checklist.

-If local rules affect tax treatment or wording, do not guess.
-Mark it as Add current requirement after verification and confirm with the relevant authority, your adviser, or the client's AP guidance.
+If local rules affect tax treatment or wording, do not guess; confirm the requirement with the relevant authority, your adviser, or the client's AP guidance before sending the invoice.
 Small misses can stall payment and force last-minute rework.

 Build a compact onboarding packet and tailor it by client jurisdiction and your entity type.
-Include legal business details, bank details, a tax profile summary, insurance details if relevant, and any required tax or vendor forms marked Add current form/version after verification.
+Include legal business details, bank details, a tax profile summary, insurance details if relevant, and any tax or vendor forms once the required form and version have been confirmed.

 This gives you an evidence pack from day one.
 If a client changes payer entity or payment is paused, you can send the right documents quickly instead of reconstructing history from email.

 Controls matter more than tool count.
 Separate business and personal accounts, set a record-retention rule, and pick a reconciliation cadence you can sustain.
-Where legal thresholds or reporting triggers may apply, document each checkpoint as Add current threshold after verification.
+Where legal thresholds or reporting triggers may apply, document each checkpoint, the source to check, and who confirms it before you act.

 Before Module 2, complete this short setup checklist: